Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Calculation of the Conserved Quantities

-where $|j,+j\rangle$ is the highest-weight state in the $|j=0\rangle$ or $|j=1/2\rangle$ primary $SU(2)$ multiplets, for some choice of positive integers $n_1 \leq \ldots \leq n_\ell$.\cite{DiFrancesco1997} The eigenvalue of $L_0$ on the state \eqref{eq:abelianbasis} will be equal to $h_j+\sum_{i=1}^\ell n_i$, where $h_j$ is the eigenvalue of $L_0$ on the primary state $|j,+j\rangle$. ($h_0 = 0$, while $h_{1/2} = 1/4$.)
-The descendant level of the state is then given by just the sum $\sum_{i=1}^\ell n_i$.
-We then use the Virasoro and affine Lie commutation relations along with the Sugawara form for $L_n$ (the mode-expanded form of \eqref{eq:sugawara}) to evaluate the mode expressions of Table \ref{table:modereps} corresponding to the integrals of the operators of the leftmost column of Table \ref{table:operators} on the basis of states \eqref{eq:abelianbasis}.
+where $|j,+j\rangle$ is the highest-weight state in the $|j=0\rangle$ or $|j=1/2\rangle$ primary $\rm{SU}(2)$ multiplets, for some choice of positive integers $n_1 \leq \ldots \leq n_\ell$.\cite{DiFrancesco1997} The eigenvalue of $L_0$ on the state Eq.~\eqref{eq:abelianbasis} will be equal to $h_j+K$, where $h_j$ is the eigenvalue of $L_0$ on the primary state $|j,+j\rangle$. ($h_{j=0} = 0$, while $h_{j=1/2} = 1/4$.)
+The descendant level $K$ of the state is then given by $K = \sum_{i=1}^\ell n_i$.
+We then use the Virasoro and affine Lie commutation relations along with the Sugawara form for $L_n$ [the mode-expanded form of Eq.~\eqref{eq:sugawara}] to evaluate the mode expressions of Table \ref{table:modereps} corresponding to the integrals of the operators of the leftmost column of Table \ref{table:operators} on the basis of states Eq.~\eqref{eq:abelianbasis}.
 This is possible because these mode expressions $\tilde{H}^{(i)}$ are exactly those in Table \ref{table:modereps} that include only Virasoro modes $L_n$.
-The primary states of the chiral $SU(2)_1$ WZW theory are also Virasoro primary, in the sense that $L_n|j,+j\rangle = 0$ for all $n > 0$, which simplifies this process greatly.
-Diagonalizing an arbitrary linear combination of the $\tilde{H}^{(i)}$ evaluated in that basis, we obtain an expression for the corrections to the $SU(2)_1$ conformal tower that we can fit to entanglement spectra.
+The primary states of the chiral $\rm{SU}(2)_1$ WZW CFT are also Virasoro primary, in the sense that $L_n|j,+j\rangle = 0$ for all $n > 0$, which simplifies this process greatly.
+Diagonalizing an arbitrary linear combination of the $\tilde{H}^{(i)}$ evaluated in that basis, we obtain an expression for the splittings of the $\rm{SU}(2)_1$ conformal tower that we can fit to entanglement spectra.